-Lecturer in English Literature and Language, Admissions Tutor
+Senior Research Fellow, Lecturer in English Literature and Language

-Setara Pracha is a former postgraduate Ondaatje Scholar at Massey College, University of Toronto, where she specialised in postcolonial studies.
-Since taking up her lectureship in the English and Digital Media Department at Buckingham, she has taught across a wide range of modules.
-Her research interests lie in the area of difference: the writing of gender, diasporic literature, and twentieth-century literature reflecting the complexity, comedy, and cross-cultural fertilisation of Hybridity.
-The title of her PhD thesis is ‘A Pathology of Desire: the Dismembered Self in the Short Stories of Daphne du Maurier’.
-Her second area of research interest is literature by second-generation British immigrants.
+Setara Pracha was the first Ondaatje Scholar at Massey College, University of Toronto, where she specialised in postcolonial studies for her Master’s degree.
+Since taking up her lectureship in the English and Digital Media Department at Buckingham, she has taught across a wide range of modules and she now supervises a variety of postgraduate projects.
+Her research interests focus on difference: the writing of gender, diasporic literature, and twentieth-century literature reflecting the complexity, comedy, and cross-cultural fertilisation of Hybridity.
+Her writing features in ‘Diaspora and Cultural Negotiations: The Films of Gurinder Chadha‘ and ‘Diaspora Poetics and Homing in South Asian Women’s Writing: Beyond Trishanku‘.
+Her second area of research interest is literature by South Asian British immigrants and she has published articles on Moniza Alvi, Gurindha Chadha and Meera Syal.
 Before entering academe, she worked in retail, PR, and publishing.
+Her book of round-breaking research entitled The Pathology of Desire in Daphne du Maurier’s Short Stories was published by Lexington in 2023.

 Qualifications

-- BA in English Literature, University of Buckingham
+- BA (Hons) in English Literature, University of Buckingham

 - CELTA (Oxford)